 - Conduct a thorough review of the current landscape – Conduct an in-depth landscape analysis of each department’s processes, programs, and policies related to equity; map gaps, identify cross-cutting themes, determine technical inefficiencies and concept barriers; research national best practices

-- Integrate a race and equity framework across County systems – Establish a shared set of standards, processes, and definitions around equity and racism; develop a plan for integrating the comprehensive framework and potentially altering current policies, programs, and investments; flag cross-departmental, cross-municipal, and regional opportunities to implement pilot projects that work to reform policies, programs, or investment strategies
+- Develop guidance to integrate a race and equity framework across County systems – Produce a toolbox that includes a shared set of standards, processes, and definitions around equity and racism; develop guidance for integrating the comprehensive framework and potentially altering current policies, programs, and investments; flag cross-departmental, cross-municipal, and regional opportunities to implement pilot projects that work to reform policies, programs, or investment strategies

 - Engage stakeholders and catalyze buy-in – Solicit and incorporate input from stakeholders to build consensus around changes, strengthen existing lines of communication between stakeholders; form a strategy for culture change, with clear messaging and technical resources; communicate the value derived from approaching work with a racial equity lens to win and maintain support for the movement towards systems change; balance between stakeholders who want efforts to move forward more quickly, and those who might hesitate or require more education and outreach

-- Build enterprise-wide capacity – Oversee implementation of strategies considered low-hanging fruit, including the build-out, refinement, and launch of an ‘equity innovation lab;’ coach staff and stakeholder on actively applying principles of racial equity to all internal and external policies, practices, and decisions; determine a mechanism to track and monitor the work occurring in departments and across municipalities and sectors, and identify ways to measure impact, setting benchmarks for tracking progress
+- Build enterprise-wide capacity – Implement strategies considered low-hanging fruit, including the build-out, refinement, and launch of an ‘equity innovation lab;’ coach stakeholders on actively applying principles of racial equity to all internal and external policies, practices, and decisions; determine a mechanism to track and monitor the work occurring in departments and across municipalities and sectors, and identify ways to measure impact, setting benchmarks for tracking progress

-- Support long-term implementation – Work with leadership across the County to effectively advance recommendations; create internal infrastructure and systems to manage cross-cutting changes; measure and broadly share progress towards goals
+- Support long-term implementation – Work with leadership across the County to effectively advance strategic plan priorities and recommendations; create internal infrastructure and systems to manage cross-cutting changes; measure and broadly share progress towards goals

-- Executive Sponsor – Isaac Rowlett, Director of Strategic Planning, Office of the Milwaukee County Executive
+- Project Support – Isaac Rowlett, Director of Strategy, Office of Strategy, Budget and Performance

-- Approximately 15 years of professional experience in a relevant field, particularly with MBA, having a solid grounding in diversity, equity & inclusion (DEI), and change management
+- Approximately 10 years of professional experience in a relevant field, having a solid grounding in diversity, equity & inclusion (DEI), and change management

 - Background in project management and process improvement initiatives preferred

-- Experience with executive coaching in support of organizational development at a large institution
+- Experience with organizational development at a large institution

 - Innovative thinker, having rolled out new frameworks and initiatives at a systems level